veltzer/demos-linux/src/examples_standalone/ld_weak_symbols/README.txt

 	weak (possibly both) then all hell can break loose.

 - Mind you - this whole thing only applies to C. in C++ the linker is more strict.

+Update 2020:
+- the above is wrong since the C linker is not much stricter.